Lakens/perfect-t-test/README.md

 You can run this by removing the # in front to the R markdown script, selecting the lines of code, and clicking 'Run' button (or simply press CTRL+ENTER).
 Don't forget to put back the # in front of these lines of code, or R will install all packages each time your run the code.
 Alternatively, **copy paste the code above to a new R script and run it**.

 Now you are ready to define the necessary variables to adapt the code to the data you have collected.
-Your data should be read into R. The current script is set up to read inyour data as a **tab-delimited text file** (see the two demo-files in the .zip file).
+Your data should be read into R. The current script is set up to read in your data as a **tab-delimited text file** (see the two demo-files in the .zip file).
 In SPSS, you can select 'save as' and select 'save as type: Tab deleminited (*.dat)'.

 **Make sure your datafile is in the same folder as the R markdown (.Rmd) file**.
 If .Rmd files are not associated with R Studio, open the R markdown file by right-clicking, and choosing 'Open With' - and browse to the rstudio.exe.